 Question: How does the Court decide the order in which opinions will be announced on a given day?

 Answer: The Justices announce their opinions in order of reverse seniority, with the Chief Justice going last.
 So if Justice Kagan has an opinion to announce, she goes first, followed by Justice Sotomayor, Alito, Breyer, Ginsburg, etc. The Justice who is announcing a decision will read a summary of the opinion out loud in the courtroom.
-Some of the Justices do make these “bench statements” available to the public through the Court’s Public Information Office (PIO); you can also listen to them later on at the Oyez Project’s website.
+Some of the Justices do make these “bench statements” available to the public through the Court’s Public Information Office (PIO); you can also listen to them (often much) later on at the Oyez Project’s website.
 A Justice who dissents also has the option to read a summary of the dissent from the bench as well, but this is usually done only when the dissenting Justice feels especially strongly about the case; the decision to read a dissent from the bench is generally regarded as a “statement” by the dissenting Justice.

 Question: How do you get the results in the cases?
 Do you have someone in the courtroom?